SarthakBhoj/ParkPartner/README.md

 # ParkPartner
 #ParkPartner - Android Parking Solution
 #Overview: ParkPartner is designed to assist users in finding and managing parking spaces efficiently.
-This Android app could provide features like searching for nearby parking spots, reserving spaces, and managing parking #history.
+This Android app could provide features like searching for nearby parking spots, reserving spaces, and managing parking

 #Key Features: